koelslaw/elastic-curriculum-engineer/notes/README.md

   ```
 Save the file and Start kibana with `sudo systemctl start kibana`

->NOTE: Ensure the elastic services start without issues as Windows section requires that everything is functioning properly.
+>NOTE: Ensure the Elastic services start without issues as Windows section requires that everything is functioning properly.

 To ensure everything is up and running, enter `sudo systemctl status logstash elasticsearch kibana`